IllinoisLegalAidOnline/ilao-documentation/docs/source/cms_api_solution_helpful_organization.rst

 Returns helpful organization content.
 When the uuid is provided, returns the specific organization.

-..note:: Helpful organization content is different from the OTIS organization/location/location-services content.
+.. note:: Helpful organization content is different from the OTIS organization/location/location-services content.
 Helpful organizations are organizations attached to specific legal problem content that are not legal organizations.

 Function call
 ================

 Method: GET

-ethod: GET

 If the /[uuid] is left off, all forms will be returned.
 See parameters below.